Bright and Beautiful

 Your finished knitted rainbow may be decorated further if you fancy something different, such adding extra stitching for a child’s initials, or that little pot of gold on top of one of the clouds.
 This rainbow knitting pattern itself can be used by pattern can be used to make a variety of rainbow-themed things.
 For example, it can be made a little shorter (by reducing the number of cast on stitches then modifying accordingly) to make a rainbow mane.

 A single piece rainbow can be great for several different creations – try a knitted rainbow to make a plain cushion a little more interesting, or make a knitted picture for the wall such as seen with the space scene picture.
 You can also make one to form part of a handmade greetings card.

 Although I originally made only a single piece ‘flat’ rainbow, I thought it would be nice to make two to be sewn back-to-back to make a more sturdy soft-toy version.
 This makes a nice easy toy to hold, or to tie onto a pushchair, as well as being a nice interactive way to help with teaching and learning

 Contact me to get any new or updated patterns straight to you.
 Or keep an eye out on the updates section of this website to see the newest creations.
 Fitting In Knitting is also on Facebook, twitter and Instagram for some sneaky previews of projects as they evolve….

-Total time from 1 Hour 30 Minutes to 2 Hours 40 Minutes
+Total time – from 1 Hour (single rainbow) to 2 Hours 40 Minutes (double with clouds)

 Handmade Gift Ideas!